Harshal662/testing.md/README.md

     FI_CHARGING_INDICATOR: FI456
 ```

-This way, you can easily inspect the contents of the map in the console.
+This ensures that the code works dynamically even if the column positions in the Excel files are modified.